emilibonet/Gender_Recognition/README.md

 conda env create -f conda_environment.yml
 ```

-After this installation, activate the `garenv` environment with the command
+After this installation, activate the `gerec` environment with the command

 ```
 conda activate gerec